 15 Mathematical Cross Stitch Patterns

 1. 100 Digits of e

 You may have seen these types of patterns before.
 It is as simple data visualization where you assign a color to each digit from 0-9.
-Then you make print out e replacing each digit with it’s color.
+Then you make a print out e replacing each digit with its color.
 The point of doing a visualization like this is to show you that there is no discernible pattern.
 It also looks like modern art 🙂 I’ve made the digits squares so that it looks a lot like a cross stitch sampler.
 Just to let you know, this project will take more time than a bookmark.
-In the end it fits into a 11×14 frame.100 Digits of e (39 downloads)
+In the end, it fits into a 11×14 frame.100 Digits of e (108 downloads)

 2. 100 Digits of pi(π)

 I couldn’t leave out one of most popular constants and transcendental number pi(π).
 It is the same data visualization technique as the 100 digits of e.
 These are meant to be companion pieces that you can hang up next to each other in your home.
 This pattern when completed will also fit into a 11×14 frame.100 digits of pi (π) (133 downloads)